amineTNYT/Sorting-algorithms/Shell sort/README.md

 ## 📋 Overview

-This repository contains an implementation of Shell Sort, an efficient generalization of Insertion Sort that sorts elements far apart first and progressively reduces the gap between elements being compared.
+This folder contains an implementation of Shell Sort, an efficient generalization of Insertion Sort that sorts elements far apart first and progressively reduces the gap between elements being compared.
 Developed by Donald Shell in 1959, it's one of the oldest non-trivial sorting algorithms that significantly outperforms basic O(n²) algorithms.

 ## 🔍 How Shell Sort Works